maxravel/mnemomed/readme.md

 to do: upradge loader;
 to do: refactorize code;
-to do: add UI - chose each chapter;
+to do: add UI - chose each chapter; IMPORTANT!!!
 to do: think about database;
 to do: upradge pomodoro app;
 to do: how to work with form - autorefresh/url problem.